-The factors considered in putting together the 2021-22 internal audit plan (forming part of the Service's Strategy for 2019-23) have been set out below:
+The factors considered in putting together the 2022-23 internal audit plan (forming part of the Service's Strategy for 2019-23) have been set out below:

-We will regularly re-visit and adjust our programme of audit work to ensure that it matches the changing risk profile of the organisation's operations, systems and controls.
-Our 2021-22 audit plan is therefore flexible to respond to new and emerging risks as and when they are identified.
+We will regularly re-visit and adjust our programme of audit work to ensure that it matches the changing risk profile of the Service's operations, systems, and controls.
+Our 2022-23 audit plan is therefore flexible to respond to new and emerging risks as and when they are identified.